 Conclusion

 We have shown three different methods to show Excel full screen with no title bar.
 These three methods are fairly easy to use.
 In these three methods, we use a VBA code, ribbon display options, and customizing ribbon.
-I think we covered all possible areas regarding this topic.
+Some of the methods are not as suitable compared to others but depending on the situation you can utilize what you prefer.
 If you have any questions, feel free to ask in the comment box.
-Don’t forget to visit our Exceldemy page.